-CSHS now awards Continuing Education Units (CEU’s) to nurses for certain courses.
+CSHS now awards Continuing Education Units (CEU’s) to nurses for specific courses.

 Need to pay your class balance? please see instructions on the registration page.